DDEvENet: Evidence-based Ensemble Learning for Uncertainty-aware Brain Parcellation Using Diffusion MRI: Introduction

 Advanced techniques have been developed for direct brain parcellation from dMRI data using deep learning, eliminating the need for inter-modality registration and thus enhancing parcellation performance \citep{liu2007brain,wen2013brain,yap2015brain,ciritsis2018automated,zhang2021deep,theaud2022doris,zhang2023ddparcel}, with improved accuracy and efficiency \citep{theaud2022doris,zhang2023ddparcel,billot2023synthseg}.
+Early work using deep learning typically employs encoder-decoder architecture with convolutional neural networks (CNNs) for efficient feature extraction and segmentation \citep{zhang2021deep,theaud2022doris}.
+More recent methods \citep{li2023can,hayat2024transformer} have considered the use of data fusion techniques with attention mechanisms to leverage more contextual information and improve accuracy.
 However, an important limitation of these advanced methods is that they were trained and tested on data that are closely matched in terms of subject characteristics and imaging acquisition protocols.
 Their effectiveness diminishes when applied to out-of-distribution data, i.e., data that is different from the training data.
 As a result, the generalizability of the existing dMRI parcellation methods to data from different sources remains a challenge.
 In general, there are several major sources of variability that lead to uncertainty and poorer generalizability in deep learning model predictions in dMRI parcellation.
-First, it is well known that variations across acquisition sites, arising from different MRI scanners and/or acquisition protocols can result in significant biases in dMRI data \citep{billot2023synthseg,mirzaalian2016inter,karayumak2019retrospective,cetin2018harmonizing,ning2020cross,tax2019cross,li2024diffusion}.
+First, it is well known that variations across acquisition sites, arising from different MRI scanners and/or acquisition protocols can result in significant biases in dMRI data \citep{karayumak2019retrospective,tax2019cross,li2024diffusion}..
 Site variability can result in poor generalizability to data from different centers/sites/scanners.
 Second, the parcellation performance can be compounded by differences in spatial resolution, leading to varying overlaps or partial volumes between anatomical structures \citep{guevara2020superficial}.
 Consequently, the certainty in the parcellation prediction in the boundary between regions or tissue types diminishes.
 Third, current parcellation methods are primarily designed and/or trained on the brains of healthy individuals with normal structural appearances.
 As a result, they can be erroneous when applied to brains with abnormalities such as lesions, brain tumors, and white matter hyperintensity (WMH).
 Parcellation of out-of-distribution data (e.g., Figure \ref{FIG.1} with a dataset containing a glioma) is challenging not just for deep learning approaches but also for traditional parcellation tools such as FreeSurfer \citep{fischl2012freesurfer}.